fbpx

 #11.
 Start a Facebook Group

 This one is pure genius.
 Facebook changed its mission statement to be about creating community, and then it changed is algorithm to reflect that.
 Business Pages on FB are pretty much dead.
-You should still have a Business page as a business owner, because that’s what is gong to allow you to run ads on the platform, but in terms of connecting with your audience, adding value and staying tuned into what your followers want and need, for that you need a community or a group.
+You should still have a Business page as a business owner, because that’s what is going to allow you to run ads on the platform, but in terms of connecting with your audience, adding value and staying tuned into what your followers want and need, for that you need a community or a group.

 FB groups can help build the know/like/trust factor that helps people when it comes time to sell.